 Para publicación inmediata //

-Lyzzeth Mendoza, Policy Manager at the Inland Coalition for Immigrant Justice noted:
+Lyzzeth Mendoza, Policy Director at the Inland Coalition for Immigrant Justice issued the following statement:

 "I am excited to see what the near future and long-term results will be for micro-entrepreneurs who have benefited from this program.
 I hope more street vendors and micro kitchen operators enroll in this program and apply for these micro-grants.
 Their participation will show elected leaders the value of micro-entrepreneurs in the inland region. "

 Monica Robles, Founder and President of Asociación de Emprendador@s stated the following:

 "The Emprendedor@s Program educates, empowers, and develops the leadership and business skills of small businesses in the Hispanic community.
 This Emprendedor@s Program has become fundamental for our participants because it takes an integral approach to business and entrepreneurship.
 We are very happy to graduate 24 new Emprendedor@s and are looking forward to continuing our alliance with ICIJ, bringing hope and education to our street vendors in the Counties of Riverside and San Bernardino, CA.”